Project Planning Phase

-Create a scope statement
+1. Create a scope statement.

 By outlining project scope boundaries during the planning phase, a project manager can minimize the chance of unauthorized tasks popping up.
 A clear and accurate scope statement helps gain buy-in from stakeholders, while also minimizing risk.

 During the research phase, the project manager is encouraged to attend stakeholder interviews, or at least suggest questions to be included in the interviews.

 The project manager should also dig into team dynamics in order to assign responsibilities appropriately.
 At this stage, the team should discuss expertise, interests, and collaboration.
 The goal here is to define ownership of individual tasks.

 Once the project manager has a general idea of how the project could go, they should share the draft with their team.
 Sharing the plan and asking for feedback from key team members ensures the plan is collaborative.

-Create a project schedule
+6. Create a project schedule.

 After the plan is drafted, the project manager needs to break the tasks into sections and map tasks to deliverables.
 This detailed step involves assigning tasks to organizations and individual responsibilities to people.
 This assignment of duties creates an important sense of accountability.

 A project schedule includes specific start and end dates, along with notes that describe tasks.
 The schedule also notes dependencies.
-For instance, “Task B cannot be completed until materials—as outlined in Task A—are delivered.”
+For instance, Task B cannot be completed until materials, as outlined in Task A, are delivered.

 Spelling out dependencies illustrates how individual responsibilities will impact potential changes.

-Review and approve the plan
+7. Review and approve the plan.

 Before the project plan is finalized, the project manager needs to receive approval from stakeholders.
 To do this, they should build and maintain rapport with stakeholders to gain their trust.